PlayingWithProjections/PlayingWithProjections.github.io/content/doc/generating_data.md

 in a terminal** (depending on your OS you need to give the binary executable rights).
 On both Mac and Windows you might get warnings that the executable is not signed, but you can still run it.

-## The data
+# The data

 The generator will generate 2 files: `data/basic.json` and `data/full.json`.
-You're best to write your code and test with the basic file and then, when everything works, run your projection on the big (almost 1GB) full file.
+Write and test your code with the basic file.
+When everything works, run your projection on the big full file.

 The event stream contains several types of events.
 The event stream is a JSON array of events.
 An event is structured like this: